Challenging Toys/Projects

 Lunar's new Prodigy combines a Cad-Zinc-Telluride array detector with a slick NT user interface.
 More notably, the software is very extensible with extensive exception handling and unique error reporting.

-Lunar's Achilles Express is half the size and cost of it's predecessor.
+Lunar's Achilles Express is half the size and cost of its predecessor.
 Inflated membranes enable the benefits of ultrasound water coupling while keeping the user "dry".

 DIRECTV's Castle Rock Broadcast Center, 30 miles south of Denver, Colorado provides 175+ channels thru a pizza-size home dish to the whole USA